GameAnalytics/GA-SDK-UNITY/README.md

 Changelog
 ---------
 <!--(CHANGELOG_TOP)-->
+**3.10.1**
+* Advanced option Send Player Settings Build changed to work without refreshing the Settings object.
+Player Settings Build number is sent for iOS and identification Version number for Android when option is used (Unity 5)

 **3.10.0**
 * changed the behaviour of using IMEI with the 'READ_PHONE_STATE' permission to guarantee precise analytics for certain regions (android)